-Our ongoing projects include producing the long-running monthly Musical Picnic series at Symphony Hall, Birmingham – a whole host of diverse musics, instruments, artists and cultures performing for children, parents and families, which we estimate has seen approaching 30,000 visits since we began in 2011.
-We have worked with artists as varied as Shlomo and the Carducci Quartet to Soweto Kinch and Arun Ghosh.
+We have been producing the long-running monthly Musical Picnic series at Symphony Hall, Birmingham since it began in 2011.
+A whole host of diverse musics, instruments, artists and cultures brought together in original participatory performances for children, parents and families, which we estimate has now seen approaching 40,000 visits, and all for free!
+We have worked with artists as varied as Shlomo and the Carducci Quartet to Soweto Kinch and Roopa Panesar.

-Other recent Mubu projects have included programming 14 days of contemporary improvising jazz musicians around the streets of Birmingham for the city’s International Dance Festival; producing performances for the Birmingham Weekender Festival; a programme for Appetite’s World In One City International Feast, and taking a series of music into both Birmingham Children’s and Women’s hospitals.
+Other recent Mubu projects have included a programme for Appetite’s World In One City International Feast, and taking a series of music into both Birmingham Children’s and Women’s hospitals.

 We are also working as part of No.11 Arts to support city-wide community and neighbourhood arts in Birmingham.